hantsy/quarkus-sandbox/01-start.md

 Personally I hope Quarkus will provides some *slice test* functionality like Spring Boot based `@DataJpaTest` and  `@RestMvcTest` etc.

 ## Containerizing the Application

 The most attractive feature provided in Quarkus is it provides the capability of building GraalVM compatible native image and run in a container environment.

-Follow the [building native image guide](https://quarkus.io/guides/building-native-image-guide), firstly get a copy GraalVM from https://www.graalvm.org/, and create a new `GRAALVM_HOME` environment variable.
+Follow the [building native image guide](https://quarkus.io/guides/building-native-image-guide), firstly you should get [GraalVM ](https://www.graalvm.org/) installed, and create a new `GRAALVM_HOME` environment variable.

 GraalVM is stable under MacOS and Linux, but it is still marked as *experimental*  for Windows users.

-> Especially, for Windows users you need install Windows 7 SDK to make it work, check the [Windows specifics](https://github.com/oracle/graal/blob/master/compiler/README.md#windows-specifics-1).
+Especially, for Windows users you need install Windows 7 SDK to make it work, check the [Windows specifics](https://github.com/oracle/graal/blob/master/compiler/README.md#windows-specifics-1).

 In the *src/main/docker* folder, there are some Dockerfiles prepared for JVM and GraalVM native image.